wiseby/wiseby.github.io/_posts/2020-09-29-Rpi-server-setup.md

 ---
 layout: post
-title: SBC(Single Board Computer) server setup
+title: Rpi server setup
-category: [Linux, SBC]
+category: ['Linux', 'Raspberry Pi']
 ---

 So server, server, server, what to do with my buzzing server in the hallway?